kir-dev/passport-authsch/README.md

 # passport-authsch

-This package is a strategy for [passport.js](https://passportjs.org/) and [AuthSCH](https://auth.sch.bme.hu/), and a few other things that we use in our NestJs application related to authentication.
+This package is a strategy for [passport.js](https://passportjs.org/) and [AuthSCH](https://auth.sch.bme.hu/), and a few other things that we use in our NestJs applications related to authentication.

 ## Usage